leobeo-png/ili9431-OPi-Driver/README.md

 6. "sudo reboot"
 7. The CS1 pin should display ALT4, meaning that it's configured correctly
 8. Check again with "ls /dev/spi*", there should be a output of "spidev1.1"
-9. "nano ili9341.dts"
+9. "nano ili9341.dts" to edit the configuration
 10. Copy and paste the configuration from the thread, making sure the GPIO pin for the CS0 is at PH9 and the touch at PC15
 11. Save and exit
-12. "sudo armbian-add-overlay ili9341.dts"
-13. It should be added to the overlay of the /boot/armbianEnv.txt
+12. "sudo armbian-add-overlay ili9341.dts", It should be added to the overlay of the /boot/armbianEnv.txt
-14. "sudo reboot"
+13. "sudo reboot"
-15. The display should now work, you can check the kernel logs with "dmesg | grep spi"
+14. The display should now work, you can check the kernel logs with "dmesg | grep spi"

 It took quite a while to get the screen working, but I'm happy that I could get it to work.
 With that out of the way, installing ollama is a easy curl command and "ollama run <model>".